-The following offerings are available through the Industrial and Workforce Developmental Division:
+The following offerings are available through the Industrial and Workforce Development Division.

-Business and Industry Training
+Business and Industry Division

-Wilkes Community College seeks to enhance and support workforce and economic development through various programs offered through the North Carolina Community College System.
+Wilkes Community College enhances and supports the workforce and economic development of the region through various programs offered through the North Carolina Community College System.